 - The types of debts

 To support a Chapter 13 plan, you must have a regular and reliable source of income.
 This income usually comes from wages earned from employment, but it can also come from other sources like a business, alimony, pension, Social Security or disability payments, even unemployment compensation.

 A plan must also account for any regular bonuses or other increases in pay through raises or for reductions in pay, like those that come from seasonal work.
 In fact, it may be possible to construct a plan in which the payment amount will change every year, every six months, or even every month if income is expected to increase or decrease.
 For this reason, the debtor has to provide the court with proof of income for the six full months before the case is filed.

 You are also required to provide the court with a list of your actual monthly expenses.
 For some expenses, we use your actual expenses.
 But for others, Congress has decided that we can only use a certain type or certain amount of expense.
 For instance, we take into account the actual amount you pay for your mortgage or rent.
 But, your utilities are lumped together into a flat amount that is dictated by charts published by the Internal Revenue Service.

 When we subtract your reasonable and necessary expenses from your income, we are left with your "disposable income."
 For many people, their disposable income becomes their monthly payment.
 For others with particular types of debt or with nonexempt assets, the payment calculation is a little more involved.

 Each creditor has to file a form with the court called a Proof of Claim.
 In it, the creditor will tell the court how much the creditor thinks you owe.
 The creditor will attach copies of documents to show that you are liable on the debt and account statements to show how much you owe.

-If you are behind in your house or car payments (also called Secured Debts), and you want to keep the house or car, your Chapter 13 payment has to be enough to pay those past due amounts during your plan.
+If you are behind in your house or car payments—also called secured debts—and you want to keep the property, your Chapter 13 payment has to be enough to pay those past due amounts during your plan.